yurigo79/gutenberg/packages/editor/README.md

 _Parameters_

 -   _props_ `Object`: The component props.
--   _props.children_ `Element`: The child components.
+-   _props.children_ `React.ReactElement`: The child components.

 _Returns_

--   `Component|null`: The child components if the post URL is valid and visible, otherwise null.
+-   `React.ReactElement`: The child components if the post URL is valid and visible, otherwise null.

 ### PostURLLabel